 We use mathematics to explain and understand the world we live in and to make predictions about what will happen in the future.

-Mathematics is a problem-solving tool that allows us to develop an understanding of all things.
+Mathematics is a problem-solving tool that allows us to develop an understanding of all things in the world in which we live.

-Pupils will continue to build on the skills learnt at Key Stage 3 covering number, ratio, algebra, geometry and handling data in more detail.
+You will continue to develop and consolidate connections across mathematical ideas.
+You will build on the skills learnt at Key Stage 3 covering number, ratio, algebra, geometry and handling data in more detail.

-Pupils will learn new skills and techniques in these areas, and then apply them in practical situations to see how mathematics solves real life problems.
+You will learn new skills and techniques in these areas, and then apply them in practical situations to see how mathematics solves rich and sophisticated real life problems.
 There is now a much greater emphasis in the assessment of mathematics being used in real life situations.
+You should also apply your mathematical knowledge wherever relevant in other subjects and in financial contexts.

-The GCSE mathematics course relies on pupils having grasped mathematical methods in Years 7, 8, and 9.
+The GCSE mathematics course relies on you having grasped mathematical methods in Years 7, 8, and 9.
 Mathematics in every year continues to build on the knowledge learnt in previous years to ensure progress over time.
-Problem solving underpins maths lessons to enable pupils to tackle complex problems and to apply knowledge learnt across the age range to deepen mathematical concepts and to become great problem solvers.
-Pupils have the opportunity to apply their problem solving skills to answer a range of questions in an examination series at the end of Year 11.

-They require these skills to access the questions and show their mathematical ability and application of maths in everyday life.
+Problem solving underpins maths lessons to enable you to tackle complex problems and to apply knowledge learnt across the age range to deepen mathematical concepts and to become great problem solvers.
+You have the opportunity to apply problem solving skills to answer a range of questions in an examination series at the end of Year 11.
+You require these skills to access the questions and show your mathematical ability and application of maths in everyday life.